kuonangzhe/DIP_Mosaic/README.md

 # DIP_Mosaic
 This is a small project for Aesthetic course

-What you need:
+##What you need:

 A main image of large size, ex.
 1920 * 1440 * 3
-Dataset: Labeled Faces in the Wild Home from http://vis-www.cs.umass.edu/lfw/
+Dataset: Labeled Faces in the Wild (from http://vis-www.cs.umass.edu/lfw/)

-What I did:
+##What I did:

 The result used the faces from different people to present a mosaic effect
 I did not use any algorithms to optimize the performance
-Code runs fast--several minutes is enough
+Code runs fast--several minutes is enough for preprocess and a few seconds for make Mosaic

-Demo:
+##Demo:

 In demo, the main image was of 2048 * 3072 * 3
 The faces were originally of 250 * 250 * 3, while resized to 30 * 30 * 3, which you can decide yourself